mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/01.Overview/docs.md

 * one for persistent data

 Mender marks one of the root filesystem partitions as *active*, making the partition the boot target.
-The other, *inactive* partition, holds the previous root file system update.
+The other, *inactive* partition, holds the previous root filesystem update.
 The client may either overwrite the inactive partition on a new update or roll back if the active partition does not boot.
 On a successful update, the partitions swaps roles.